nikhithajarabana/WebDesign_002704393/README.md

 # WebDesign_002704393
-For products displayed on the home page, this assignment includes a responsive Grid Layout.
+For products displayed on the home page, i have included a responsive Grid Layout.

 Flex-wrap styling has been utilized in conjunction with the flex box feature on the haircare page.

 Variables were employed to specify the website's primary and secondary colors.

-Child HTML elements are styled inside parent HTML elements using nesting, which has been used in the main CSS.
+Child HTML elements are styled inside parent HTML elements using nesting, which has been used in the main CSS stylesheet.

 The set-background($color) command in the _config.scss file uses the @mixin syntax.